idawettergren/GenomeAnalysis/README.md

 7. fastqc_rna.sh to perfrom a quality control with FastQC on the RNA reads.
 Output: /analysis/pre_processing/fastqc/rna/
 8. star_01.sh to map the RNA reads to the Pilon improved assembly.
 Output: /proj/g2021012/nobackup/work/ida/
 9. braker.sh to make a structural annotation of the genome assembly
-10. EggNogMapper to a functional annotation of the genome assembly.
-Other students had trouble with the online version so I used the command line version instead.
+10. eggNOG-mapper to a functional annotation of the genome assembly
 11. HTSeq to count the reads mapped to each gene
 12. Deseq2 to perform a expression analysis between different parts of the fruit to determine up- and down regulation of the genes